-Members and producers can sign up over the phone at 833-513-4931, or you can submit your information and get an email response.
-No in-person paperwork is required.
+Members and producers can sign up over the phone at 833-513-4931, or submit information online.
+No in-person paperwork required!

 OneShare Health is not available in MD or VT, but most states do allow medical cost-sharing plans.

-Other faith-based health sharing plans similar to OneShare Health include CCM, Christian Healthcare Ministries, and Samaritan Ministries.
-Each plan is based on Biblical beliefs and asks members to sign a statement of belief when joining.
+Other faith-based health sharing plans similar to OneShare Health include Christian Healthcare Ministries, Samaritan Ministries and Zion Health.

 Talk to actual members